Summer has a lot going for it.

 Get outdoors.
 Enjoy all this wonderful season has to offer.

-There’s likely plenty of time right around the corner when you’ll be so busy you won’t event know what season it is!
+There will be plenty of time right around the corner when you’ll be too busy to even know what season it is!

 Post by Margaret Johnston, eventswork.com